 Free trade must aid the realization of universal human rights – everyone should have adequate living standard with sufficient food and affordable medicine or medical supplies.

 Annie Advientois IndustriALL’s regional secretary for South East Asia.
 IndustriALL Global Unionrepresents 50 million workers in 140 countries in the mining, energy and manufacturing sectors and is a force in global solidarity taking up the fight for better working conditions and trade union rights around the world.
-For more information on the principles for free trade agreements, read FES Asia’s previous interview with Annie Adviento.
+For more information on the principles for free trade agreements, read <link news trade-deals-need-to-benefit-workers-too external-link>FES Asia’s previous interview with Annie Adviento.

 The views expressed in this blog series are not necessarily those of FES.

 Bringing together the work of our offices in the region, we provide you with the latest news on current debates, insightful research and innovative visual outputs on the future of work, geopolitics, gender justice, and social-ecological transformation.

 Rural communities, suburban and urban areas are what make a city a city.
 But imagine if all rural communities, and the aforementioned urban areas are...
 More

 Their lives have never been the same after the salinity intrusion.
 The photo series part two reveals enormous impact of climate change on coastal...
 More